What does the Bible say about fasting and prayer?

 16. 1 Kings 21:25-27 (There was never anyone like Ahab, who sold himself to do evil in the eyes of the Lord, urged on by Jezebel his wife.
 He behaved in the vilest manner by going after idols, like the Amorites the Lord drove out before Israel.)
 When Ahab heard these words, he tore his clothes, put on sackcloth and fasted.
 He lay in sackcloth and went around meekly.

-Don’t fast to be seen and brag
+Don’t fast to be seen as spiritual

 17. Matthew 6:17-18 But when you fast, put oil on your head and wash your face, so that it will not be obvious to others that you are fasting, but only to your Father, who is unseen; and your Father, who sees what is done in secret, will reward you.

 18. Luke 18:9-12 To some who were confident of their own righteousness and looked down on everyone else, Jesus told this parable: “Two men went up to the temple to pray, one a Pharisee and the other a tax collector.
 The Pharisee stood by himself and prayed: ‘God, I thank you that I am not like other people—robbers, evildoers, adulterers—or even like this tax collector.
-I fast twice a week and give a tenth of all I get.’
+I fast twice a week and give a tenth of all I get.

 19. Luke 18:1 Then Jesus told his disciples a parable to show them that they should always pray and not give up.